henryiii/flake8-errmsg/README.md

 A checker for flake8 that helps format nice error messages.
 Currently there are two checks:

-- **EM101**: Check for raw usage of string literals in Exception raising.
+- **EM101**: Check for raw usage of a string literal in Exception raising.
-- **EM102**: Check for raw usage of f-string literals in Exception raising.
+- **EM102**: Check for raw usage of an f-string literal in Exception raising.
+- **EM103**: Check for raw usage of `.format` on a string literal in Exception raising.

 The issue is that Python includes the line with the raise in the default traceback (and most other formatters, like Rich and IPython to too).
 That means